Top 10 Things To Do In Georgia With Kids

 9. High Museum of Art

-Art lovers will adore a day at the High.
-Before I get into art jargon, let me tell you about the kiddie stuff they have goin’ on.
-The High offers free guided tours (with admission) for families on Saturdays and Sundays.
+Art lovers of all ages will adore a day at the High, which offers free guided tours (with admission) for families on Saturdays and Sundays.
 The guides engage the children in art that they’ll actually be interested in.
 They ask them to make observations and how certain art makes them feel.
 The guides explain the artwork in ways that children can understand.
 If you are trying to instill an appreciation of art into little ones, don’t miss one of these tours.
 They start at 2 p.m.
 Check the calendar because there are museum events all week long for kids, including opportunities for the little ones to make art.

 Now for the adults, the permanent collection at the High is impressive with some of the bigger-named artists like Claude Monet, Camille Pissarro, and Jean-Baptiste-Camille Corot.
 The photography section is probably my favorite.
 Many prints on display show pivotal moments in history.
 Prominent contemporary photographer Vik Muniz is featured in the collection.